 How to Help Your Child with Autism Understand their Emotions

-Published by Mariel Spicer, BCBA
+By Mariel Spicer, BCBA

 For children with autism, dealing with emotions is often very challenging.
 Many kids with autism perceive emotions as things that arise suddenly and with no warning.
 They may struggle to recognize their emotions and to link them to the events that have caused them.
 Children with autism also struggle to identify emotions expressed by others.
 To help your child with autism better handle their emotions, help them practice identifying emotions in other people, use social stories to help them identify their own emotions, teach coping skills and debrief after an emotional event.

-1. Practice looking at facial expressions
+1. Practice looking at facial expressions.

 Before kids can understand emotions, they must first be able to recognize them.
 A good way to practice recognizing emotions is a procedure known as Discrete Trial Training (DTT).